BDC Hamburger Icon

 3. Buying a company car can help you control your corporate image.

 Unless your company sells luxury or premium products to very wealthy people, an overly expensive company car can make customers think your prices are too high.
-On the flip side, a too-cheap vehicle might convey that your company is struggling and, therefore, risky to do business with.
+Conversely, a vehicle deemed too cheap might convey that your company is struggling and, therefore, risky to do business with.

 4. A company car lets you spread brand awareness.

 Your business car, van or truck can include information like your brand name, logo, domain name, tagline, contact information and graphics.
 Everywhere your vehicle goes, it’ll spread the word about your company, what you do and how to contact you.
-Most employees would not be OK with this kind of branding on their personal vehicles.
+In most cases, employees wouldn’t typically be OK with this kind of branding on their personal vehicles.

 5. A company car can help you attract talent.